lilykriopelle/intermediate-react-react-router/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 }
 ```

-Clicking on a link rendered in this component will cause the URL to change; it will match the route from our previously defined router.
-But note that, from inside this `Categories` component, in order to know which component will be rendered when the URL updates, we have to navigate back to the component file where the routes were defined.
+According to our previously defined router, clicking on a link rendered by this component will cause the URL to change and then match the route `'/categories/:categoryName'`, thus rendering a `Category`.
+Though this works as intended, note that this resulting logic is completely separated from this `Categories` component.
+In order to see which component will be rendered when the URL updates we would have to navigate back to the component file where the routes were defined.

-Because React Router handles routing dynamically (eg. routes exist when they are rendered), you can relocate the route to the components in which they are relevant.
+Because React Router handles routing dynamically (eg. routes exist when they are rendered), you can render a `Route` anywhere within your application.
+In this case, we can relocate the `Route` that renders an individual `Category` component within the `Categories` component where the `Link`s to that route are defined.

 ```js
 import { Link, Route } from 'react-router-dom'